-Windows 11 was finally announced at Microsoft’s event on June 24th and while it is just considered a large update for those on Windows 10, it will be available to buy in the coming future.
+Windows 11 has finally been released as of October 5, and while it is just considered a large update for those on Windows 10, it will be available to buy in the coming future.
 So how much is Windows 11 going to be?
 Well, the short answer is that no one knows just yet but we are going to talk about who can get it for free and then see if the new features may justify a rise in price compared to Windows 10.

-The upcoming operating system will first feature on laptops and desktop computers, before finally coming out as a free update and purchasable product.
+The upcoming operating system will first feature on laptops and desktop computers and is being rolled out as a free update before becoming a purchasable product.

 Windows 11 Features